Florence, Mapleton, Deadwood, Swisshome, and Surrounding Areas

 Roots of Empathy

-West Lane is getting ready to implement two additional programs: 40 Developmental Assets and Foster Grandparents.
-40 Developmental Assets is a framework of support that promotes healthy child development.
-This strategy from the Search Institute identifies 40 positive supports and strengths that young people need to succeed.
-Half of these positive "assets" are external, focusing on the relationships and opportunities youth need in their families, schools, and communities.
-The other half are “internal and foster the social-emotional strengths, values, and commitments that healthy kids and teens develop from within.
-The second upcoming strategy, Foster Grandparents, is a mentorship program that connects children to “grandparents” (age 55 and older), who provide an additional layer of support during the critical developmental years of childhood and adolescence.
-This strategy is perfect for West Lane, since it has a large retired population that can contribute to the effort.
+The team is preparing to implement a new program, 40 Developmental Assets.
+This strategy, from the Search Institute, is a program that promotes healthy child development.
+It identifies 40 positive supports and strengths that young people need to succeed.
+Half of these positive “assets” are external, focusing on the relationships and opportunities youth need in their families, schools, and communities.
+The other half are “internal” and foster the social-emotional strengths, values, and commitments that healthy kids and teens develop from within.